 Program Photo Album

 Earlier this year, ACL put out a call for photos from senior nutrition programs across the country for use in materials celebrating SNP's 50th anniversary.
 Dozens of those submissions, showcasing the incredible work of the network, are now available in our Flickr album.
-We want to continue growing the album and highlighting your outstanding work.
-Stay tuned for more about how you can send in your favorite photo!

 On March 31, 2022, ACL hosted a very special virtual event to celebrate the Senior Nutrition Program's 50th anniversary.
 Highlights included remarks from ACL leadership, awards for outstanding contributions to the program, a video about the program's impact, and a special segment on innovation.